yuekaizhang/dynamo/docs/architecture/distributed_runtime.md

 ## Overview

-Dynamo `DistributedRuntime` is the core infrastructure in dynamo that enables distributed communication and coordination between different dynamo components.
-It is implemented in rust (`/lib/runtime`) and exposed to other programming languages via binding (i.e., python bindings can be found in `/lib/bindings/python`). `DistributedRuntime` follows a hierarchical structure:
+Dynamo's `DistributedRuntime` is the core infrastructure in the framework that enables distributed communication and coordination between different Dynamo components.
+It is implemented in rust (`/lib/runtime`) and exposed to other programming languages via bindings (i.e., python bindings can be found in `/lib/bindings/python`). `DistributedRuntime` follows a hierarchical structure:

 - `DistributedRuntime`: This is the highest level object that exposes the distributed runtime interface.
 It maintains connection to external services (e.g., etcd for service discovery and NATS for messaging) and manages lifecycle with cancellation tokens.
 - `Namespace`: A `Namespace` is a logical grouping of components that isolate between different model deployments.